vineelko/patina/docs/src/dxe_core/events.md

 ### Task Priority Level (TPL)

-The event module of the Rust DXE Core maintains a global `CURRENT_TPL` as an `AtomicUsize`.
+The event module of the Patina DXE Core maintains a global `CURRENT_TPL` as an `AtomicUsize`.
 This maintains the current system Task Priority Level.

 Per the UEFI spec,